Information For Prospective Students

 4. WHAT ARE THE DIFFERENT TYPES OF CPE?

-ACPE accredited Centers offer Level I and Level II CPE, as well as Supervisory CPE, in sequence.
+ACPE accredited Centers offer Level I and Level II CPE, as well as Educator CPE, in sequence.
 The outcomes for each level must be completed before moving to the next level.
 ACPE certified CPE is usually offered in single units (10-12 weeks) or in a year-long program (3-4 consecutive units).
 Some ACPE accredtied Centers have other part-time options.
 The Center of your choice can explain the options available at their location.

 5. WHAT DOES CPE PREPARE A PERSON TO DO?